dcl-2017-04/curriculum/docs/rmarkdown-basics.md

 ---
-title: RMarkdown basics
+title: R Markdown basics
 ---

 <!-- Generated automatically from rmarkdown-basics.yml.
 Do not edit by hand -->

-# RMarkdown basics
+# R Markdown basics

 Experience the full data science workflow by creating an RMarkdown file that includes prose and code. __Knit__ the file to create intermingle your text and